ETIMC/Report/typst/sections/Idea generation.typ

 #import "@preview/subpar:0.2.2"

 = Idea Generation <sec:ideaGeneration>

-At the start of the project period, it was decided to create a project revolving around music, experimentation, exploration, and tangibility.
-To further narrow down the different possible subjects, an idea generation session utilizing the brainstorming method #cite(<fullerton_game_2019>, supplement: [p.
-16]) was conducted (@fig:FigmaIdeaGeneration).
-The basis of the brainstorm was the sentence "Tangible device for music exploration", which was based on the previously mentioned keywords.
-Various ideas were explored, and the most interesting keywords were combined into the following ideas:
+A brainstorm session #cite(<fullerton_game_2019>, supplement: [p.
+16]) took place.
+It was decided to create a product revolving around music, experimentation, exploration and tangibility.
+Various ideas were explored, and the most interesting ideas were as follows:

 + Modular blocks with magnets that can be attached together to make a music-piece.
   - Could be a cooperative experience where more than one person decides the placement of a block in the system.